winnetkard/rewardsAPI/README.md

 All the examples that were used in the exercise instructions pdf can be found in https://github.com/winnetkard/rewardsAPI/tree/main/requests

-Please contact winnetkard@gmail.com if you're having issues with the server
+Please contact winnetkard@gmail.com if you have any issues with accessing the server

 Thanks!